|2017 Prices||Adult||Children (under 16)|

 The 123 bus runs from Ashford Town Centre, County Square (Stop K) and stops opposite the Hare and Hounds public house after about 20 minutes.
 It is then a short walk along Godinton Lane to the North Lodge gates.

-No shop, but a number of plants are for sale in the walled garden.
+No shop, but a number of plants are for sale outside the ticket office.

-Dogs are not allowed in the garden, but can be taken on leads around the conservation walk in the park that circles the house and garden.
+Dogs are not allowed in the house or garden, but can be taken on leads around the conservation walk that circles the house and garden.
+Assistance dogs are permitted with relevant documentation.

 Many events go on throughout the year, see the What’s On page for more information or contact us.